babelouest/glewlwyd/docs/INSTALL.md

 - Config file variable: `external_url`
 - Environment variable: `GLWD_EXTERNAL_URL`

-Mandatory, exact value of the external URL, including protocol, where this instance will be accessible, ex `https://glewlwyd.tld`
+Mandatory, exact value of the external URL where this instance will be accessible to users, ex `https://glewlwyd.tld`

 ### API Prefix